Information for students

 Applications open in Spring quarter and remain open through summer.
 To apply, simply fill out the application form linked below (the form will be live while applications are open).

-Applications will be reviewed starting in week 5 and on a rolling basis thereafter.
-An initial cohort will be admitted by the end of spring quarter and provided add codes for enrollment.
+Applications will be reviewed by the end of the spring quarter and on a rolling basis thereafter.
+An initial cohort will be admitted by mid-summer and provided add codes for enrollment.
 Other applicants meeting eligibility requirements will be waitlisted, and any remaining seats will be allocated by mid-September prior to the start of the program year.
 After this date applications will be closed.

 What to expect